sbmlteam/deviser/docs/src/source/defining_package.rst

    Duplicating a version of a package.

-This creates a complete copy of the previous package version and gives it the next package version number (see Figure :num:`fig-foo-v2`).
+This creates a complete copy of the previous package version and gives it the next package version number (see :numref:`fig-foo-v2`).
 The individual objects can then be edited or removed as necessary and any additional objects added.